benorama/ngrx-demo-apps/README.md

 ### ngrx-demo-mobile app

-As we did for the web app, link the `ngrx-demo-core` shared module and run the mobile app.
+As we did for the web app, install or link the `ngrx-demo-core` shared module and run the mobile app.

 ```
 # Go into mobile Ionic2 app directory